There’s a joke about a Scot and a Spaniard.

 The train from Glasgow dropped me at a miniscule depot that marked the end of the line for our two-car train.
 From there I could see the ferry ticket office, which would get me across the strait to Skye, innermost of the Hebrides; I could just see the island through the morning mists.
 Trundling those few yards with one large bag, I inquired of Charybdis the Ferryman when the boat would leave for the island.
 His reply, delivered straight-faced and without a second’s hesitation — “Oh, about ten minutes after it gets here” — then turned to resume his morning tea.

-Time in the Highlands and Islands moves with less regularity than it does elsewhere.
+Time in the Highlands and Islands keeps its own syncopated rhythm.
 Notions of timeliness or punctuality are foreign to the northern disposition.
 Tapping your foot achieves nothing.
+Likewise drumming the tabletop.
 All things happen in their own good time.
 And, indeed, the ferry did depart about ten minutes after its arrival.

-For the next two weeks I learned to appreciate the joke about the Spaniard and the Scot.
+For the next two weeks I understood the joke about the Spaniard and the Scot.

-The end of the line was a loose accumulation of buildings of muddled character and mixed (which it to say miscellaneous) use.
+The end of the line was a loose accumulation of buildings of muddled character and mixed (which is to say miscellaneous and ill-defined) use.
 The station-store was a story-and-a-half wood farmhouse, gable end toward the water.
-The former living room had become a grocery-cum-hardware emporium; the dining room, a restaurant seating no more than eight on mismatched furniture that had seen better days; kitchen with wood-burning stove; and an office that was home to a taxidermed menagerie.
+The former living room had become a grocery-cum-hardware emporium; the dining room, a restaurant seating no more than eight on mismatched furniture that had seen other days but none better; kitchen with wood-burning stove; and an office that was home to a taxidermed menagerie.
 Upstairs, three hotel rooms, strictly “European Plan”.
 Wash basins were provided, but the toilet was downstairs, as was the shower — bracingly cold for free; hot water ran an extra fifteen cents.
 Homemade lye soap could strip paint.
 Your hosts, the Prikleighs, Edith and son Ivor, had run the operation since the death of Mr P some time in the mid-Eighties.

-The bench on the lakeside porch arrayed a changing cast of characters, though conversation rarely strayed from a limited range of topics: 1) the weather, 2) whatever war had just concluded, or 3) a catch-all category I’d call “Back in the Day”.
+The bench on the lakeside porch arrayed a changing cast of characters, though conversation rarely strayed from a narrow range of topics: 1) the weather, 2) whatever war had just concluded (or ought to have begun), or 3) a catch-all category I’d call “Back-in-the-Day”.
 Politics were off limits, and any attack on persons not there to defend themselves would get you sent packing.
-If Mr Zuckerberg had some of Edith Prikleigh’s common sense, social media would be a good deal less contentious.
+If Messrs Zuckerberg and Musk had some of Edith Prikleigh’s common sense, social media would be a good deal less contentious.

 Those were simpler days.
 You could slow time and even wind back the clock to relive life’s better moments.
 Just like I’m doing here.